-This stuffs is often mistaken for moonstone b/c of its luminous blue-ish glow.
+This stuff is often mistaken for (and deliberately meant to be passed off as) moonstone because of its luminous blue-ish glow.

 But it ain’t nothin’ more than manmade glass (or sometimes even plastic!) 🙁

-It’s usually flawless with no inclusions & blue-ish clear or milky colored.
+It’s usually flawless with no inclusions and blue-ish clear or milky colored.
 You may sometimes see little air bubbles from the synthetic manufacturing process or even scratches on the surface.

-This one really has me fired up & ticked off today b/c I was recently selling my last 2 pieces of ajoite from my private collection.
-So in the process of that, it gave me the opportunity to have my nose shoved into this new fake situation that’s reared its UGLY head: FAKE AJOITE & PAPAGOITE!
+This one really has me fired up + ticked off today because I was recently selling two pieces of ajoite from my private collection.
+So, in the process of that, it gave me the opportunity to have my nose shoved into this new fake situation that’s reared its UGLY head: FAKE AJOITE + PAPAGOITE!
 No duping us with FAKES!!!!

-Yep, this one really pisses me off!
-Probably b/c I have such a love affair with ajoite most especially.
+Why was I so triggered by this?
+Probably because I have such a love affair with ajoite most especially.
 I’ve now realized I’m really protective of it.

-Both ajoite & papagoite are extremely rare & expensive…when they are genuine.
+Both ajoite and papagoite are extremely rare and expensive —

-I first became alerted to this issue recently when someone told me on 1 of my FB livestreams that they had just purchased a papagoite necklace of beads for a reasonable price.
+I first became alerted to this issue recently when someone told me on one of my FB livestreams that they’d just purchased a papagoite necklace of beads for a reasonable price.
+Wha?

 *Ding, ding, ding!!* Red flag up!

-If it’s a fake quartz point being touted as “ajoite” with an off-color it’s most likely fake chlorite lab-grown quartz or dye injections we’ve been seeing as of late!
+If it’s a fake quartz point being touted as “ajoite” with an off-greenish-color it’s most likely fake chlorite lab-grown quartz or, sadly, even dye injections we’ve been seeing as of late!
 Yuck.

-Here’s a grouping of some of my ajoite collection in the above photo.
-The 4 points on the top are indeed the real thing.
-The 2 stones on the bottom are chrysocolla rocks.
+Here’s a grouping of some of my AUTHENTIC ajoite collection in the above photo:

-ANOTHER VERY IMPORTANT TIP!: The blue inclusions are usually somewhere between the apex & midway up the shaft…not near the base of the crystal point.
+ANOTHER VERY IMPORTANT TIP!: The blue inclusions are usually somewhere between the apex + midway up the shaft… not near the base of the crystal point.
 I’ve seen many of the fakes with the fake color gathered somewhere between the mid-shaft & the base.
-In authentic ajoite & papagoite, somehow the blue inclusions like to rise to the top of the apexes (apices) & even very often form phantoms!
+In authentic ajoite & papagoite, somehow the blue inclusions like to rise to the top of the apexes (apices) and even very often form phantoms!

 Someone was trying to pass this (below) off as ajoite.
 Puh-leeeeez!
 You can see the difference now, right?

-Same with papagoite; also a very specific vibrant color sky blue (bordering on Royal Blue) embedded in a natural quartz point.Price is another indicator to authenticity here too.
-Not to say that if it’s super expensive that it means it’s the real deal!
+Same with papagoite; also a very specific vibrant color sky blue (bordering on Royal Blue) embedded in a natural quartz point.Price is another helpful indicator of authenticity here too.
+Not to say that if it’s super expensive that it means it’s the real deal.

 Ajoite Tips to REMEMBER: